Is SPF 15 Enough for Complete Skin Protection

 Factors You Should Consider Before Applying Sunscreen:

-- Even if you aren't spending a lot of time outside in the sun, you should still use sunscreen every day, like a moisturizer.
-By doing so, you can greatly slow down the natural aging processes of your skin and reduce your risk of skin cancer and long-term damage.
+• Use sunscreen every day: By doing so, you can greatly slow down the natural aging processes of your skin and reduce your risk of skin cancer and long-term damage.

-- Apply a sufficient amount to your face and neck.
+• Apply a sufficient amount of sunscreen to your face and neck.

-- Instead of massaging sunscreen into your skin, dab and swipe it on evenly and softly.
+• Dab and swipe sunscreen on evenly and softly.
 Rubbing exposes areas, so try to apply sunscreen evenly and thinly all over.

-- On overcast or chilly days, you must still use sunscreen.
-Clouds can sometimes be penetrated by up to 80% of UV radiation, and UV rays can also bounce off snow.
+• On overcast or chilly days, still use sunscreen: Clouds can sometimes be penetrated by up to 80% of UV radiation, and UV rays can also bounce off the snow.

 Waterproof Sunscreen